Iteranya/anita-cms/POST_MORTEM.md

 Look, I have no grand dream or anything (except maybe the death of Wordpress), but I do want this project to grow beyond what I'm capable of.

 ~~Maybe rewrite the front end in proper javascript framework, while keeping the core simplicty intact.~~ Edit: Never, Alpine + HTMX is all I need.
+Fuck NodeJS.

 The point is that I want to see this grow into something that really have everyone, not just make their own website, but also teach them a thing or two about website development.